 - Keep the conversation superficial.
 Avoid power based emotional subjects, such as naming the problem or discussing appropriate family behavior.

-- Distance from negative family interactions by deciding to go to minimal or no contact.
+- Distance from negative family interactions by deciding to go to minimal or No Contact.
 Set ground rules with your self about what you are willing – and not willing – to tolerate regarding behavior from other family members.
 Set limits on how much time you are willing to invest with family.

-- Connect with allies in you extended family, if any.
+- Connect with allies in your extended family, if any.
 Test the waters by taking low-risk steps to establish trustworthiness.
 For example, inviting them for coffee, keeping the conversation light, and seeing if they appear to be caring and interested in you.

 Scapegoating in Families: Intergenerational patterns of physical and emotional abuse, Dr Vimala Pillari, Philadelphia, PA, US: Brunner/Mazel, 1991